Employment & Industrial law

 The terms on which we act in employment matters varies depending on the circumstances of each matter.
-We act in such matters on normal fee basis, fixed fee, and on occasions, no win, no fee. (as well as a combination of the above).
+We act in such matters on normal fee basis, fixed fee, and on occasions, no win, no fee (as well as a combination of the above).
 As part of the process of providing initial advice as to options we will have a conversation with you about our terms.
 Find out more…

-- Degree of control over how work is performed – Employees are subject to higher level of control than contractors.
+- Degree of control over how work is performed – Employees are subject to a higher level of control than contractors.

 - Method of payment – employees are generally paid by reference to the hours they work, while contractors are often paid by reference to the tasks they perform.

 - Hours of work – employees are more likely to work defined hours while contractors are more likely to have a discretion as to when they work.

 - Tools and equipment – employees generally do not supply their own tools or equipment.